The main purpose of this lab is to practice elementary recursive manipulation with lists. Lists can be decomposed by functions car

 .
 The functionsort

-takes a boolean function as its second argument, taking two arguments and comparing them. - The function
+takes a binary function as its second argument, taking two arguments and comparing them. - The function

 join-lengths